 Snoek, a fierce fish found in the sea off Cape Town is the staple diet and source of income for many Malay fisherman on the peninsula.
 It is pronounced “snook”, as in “look”.
+It’s also found in Australia and New Zealand where it is known as barracouta (no relation to baracuda).
 It tastes great when fresh.
-Dried, salted snoek can be eaten as is, or served in a stew called smoorvis, or if you’re lucky you may get to experience a “snoek braai” - a real South African treat.

 The general body colour of this elongate, somewhat compressed fish is predominantly silver.
 The body is covered with numerous minute scales arranged in series along the well-defined lateral line.
 Though generally found in coastal waters, it also occurs off-shore, where considerable catches are made by trawlers.
 There is considerable seasonal variation in the condition of snoek, and during late winter and in spring, the fish is normally in a poor state of health.
 This coincides with the breeding season and is associated with the low oil and protein content of its flesh.
 The nematode parasites which heavily infest the body do not, however, affect the quality of the fish.